vegaprotocol/specs/protocol/0000-incentivised-data-node.md

 - The response time must be recorded
 - These queries should be done regularly to ensure and measure liveness
 - Details:
+        Validators choose the datan_node they test randomly.
+        The number of tests per epoch is a governance parameter <data_node_test_frequency> set to 100 initially.
+The tests are spread out evenly over the epoch, i.e., a test is done every <epoch_length>/<data_node_test_frequency>
-        Validators keep statistical information of the last 100 requests they did (mostly, median, average and standard derivation.
-The response score of a datanode is the inverse of the standard errors.
+        Validators keep statistical information of reponses concerning the last 100*<number_of_data_nodes> requests (median, average and standard derivation).
+        The response score of a datanode ...
 ### Reward score formula

 Inputs: